ORNL/GridKit/src/Model/PhasorDynamics/INPUT_FORMAT.md

-## Grid Dynamics Case Format
+# Grid Dynamics case format specification

 Adam Birchfield, Texas A&M University, 2/28/2025
 Version 0.1

-### Overview
+## Overview

-This document describes the data format for grid dynamics cases which will be used in the SCIDAC-OE project "Next-Generation Grid Simulations" and can also be used to inform future formats and software efforts.
+This document describes a data format for grid dynamics cases intended to be used in the SCIDAC-OE project "Next-Generation Grid Simulations".
+The format is designed first for implementation as UTF-8 encoded JSON but may also be encoded as [MessagePack](https://msgpack.org).

-#### Overall goals of the format
+### Goals

 -   Simplicity both of user understanding and of software implementation.